tech-for-a-geener-hawaii/tech-for-a-greener-hawaii.github.io/index.md

 ## Our Team
 Ethan Burks - Undergraduate student at the University of Hawaiʻi at Mānoa
 <br></br>
-Austin Dang - Undergraduate student at the University of Hawaiʻi at Mānoa \n Brian Dang - Undergraduate student at the University of Hawaiʻi at Mānoa Justin Lisoway - Graduate student studying finance and computer science at the University of Hawaiʻi at Mānoa Joel Nicolow - Undergraduate student at the University of Hawaiʻi at Mānoa [https://jnicolow.github.io/](https://jnicolow.github.io/)
+Austin Dang - Undergraduate student at the University of Hawaiʻi at Mānoa

+Brian Dang - Undergraduate student at the University of Hawaiʻi at Mānoa

+Justin Lisoway - Graduate student studying finance and computer science at the University of Hawaiʻi at Mānoa

+Joel Nicolow - Undergraduate student at the University of Hawaiʻi at Mānoa [https://jnicolow.github.io/](https://jnicolow.github.io/)

 ## Overview